ChrisCompton/notebook/README.md

 This is my approach to building a local notebook (or one for github-pages), that can be used in day-to-day work.

+> IMPORTANT!
+I'm actively working on the scripts to support this (marp, encode), and they may not behave as expected!!
+I would recommend avoiding marp for now.

 ## Setup

 ```shell